 Official timekeeping will occur between the employee and their employer; the contract on Upwork will be "paused" to prevent duplicate reporting.

-As the client, you will pay Upwork Payroll Service Fees, which are 23% of the bill rate.
+As the client, you will pay Upwork Payroll service fees, which are 23% of the bill rate.
 Your staffing vendor employee’s gross wages will be 77% of your bill rate, and the employee will not pay any service fees.
 You may need to increase your bill rate to maintain the same pay rate for the employee.
-To calculate, divide the client bill rate by .77 to see the Freelancer’s gross pay rate (See chart below).

 Unless you are notified otherwise before work starts, the employee will be eligible for overtime pay.
 Overtime varies by location, but in most U.S. states, it applies to hours worked above 40 in a week.
 The staffing provider will provide the specific overtime policy.